Field theories of active particle systems and their entropy production: #1

-\seclabel{N_indistinguishable_particles} Assuming that no particle position is occupied more than once, the integral over the phase space occupied by $N$ indistinguishable particles is correctly captured by the $N$-fold integral over the particle coordinates, as if the particles were distinguishable, but dividing by $N!$ to compensate for the $N!$-fold degeneracy and thus overcounting of equivalent states.
-Using the Gibbs factor $1/N!$ to account for indistinguishability is allowable whenever multiple occupation of the same position has vanishing measure, an assumption which we refer to as \emph{sparse occupation}.
+\toasubsection{\texorpdfstring{$N$}{N} indistinguishable particles} \seclabel{N_indistinguishable_particles} Assuming that no particle position is occupied more than once, the integral over the phase space occupied by $N$ indistinguishable particles is correctly captured by the $N$-fold integral over the particle coordinates, as if the particles were distinguishable, but dividing by $N!$ to compensate for the $N!$-fold degeneracy and thus overcounting of equivalent states.
+Using the Gibbs factor $1/N!$ to account for indistinguishability is obviously allowable whenever multiple occupation of the same position has vanishing measure, an assumption which we refer to as \emph{sparse occupation}.
 Sparse occupation re-establishes distinguishability at equal times, so that indistinguishability needs to be accounted for only in transitions: Observing two particles at $\yvec_1,\yvec_2$ at one time and $\xvec_1,\xvec_2$ a moment later allows for the transitions $(\yvec_1,\yvec_2)\to(\xvec_1,\xvec_2)$ or $(\yvec_1,\yvec_2)\to(\xvec_2,\xvec_1)$.
 Obviously, observables, such as the entropy production, must reflect that particles are indistinguishable and thus must be invariant under permutations of coordinates, but this apparent simplification is difficult to implement.

-The difference between distinguishable and indistinguishable particles becomes apparent already at the level of the $N$-point density $\density_N^{(N)}(\xvec_1,\xvec_2,\ldots,\xvec_N)$, which for indistinguishable particles is invariant under permutations of the arguments and is normalised differently.
-While the $N$-point density $\density^{(N)}(\xvec_1,\xvec_2,\ldots,\xvec_N)$ of distinguishable particles equals the \emph{probability density} to find the different particles $i$ at their respective locations $\xvec_i$, for indistinguishable particles it is the \emph{number density of any particle} at $\xvec_1$, \emph{any other} particle at $\xvec_2$ and so on.
+The difference between distinguishable and indistinguishable particles becomes apparent already at the level of the $N$-point density $\HMdensity{N}{N}(\xvec_1,\xvec_2,\ldots,\xvec_N)$, which for indistinguishable particles is invariant under permutations of the arguments and is normalised differently.
+While the $N$-point density $\HMdensity{N}{}(\xvec_1,\xvec_2,\ldots,\xvec_N)$ of distinguishable particles equals the \emph{probability density} to find the different particles $i$ at their respective locations $\xvec_i$, for indistinguishable particles it is the \emph{number density of any particle} at $\xvec_1$, \emph{any other} particle at $\xvec_2$ and so on.
 As long as all coordinates are distinct, there is no need to re-introduce distinguishability in order to satisfy the requirement of locating \emph{another} particle.
+Further, when coordinates are distinct and can be ordered in a unique way, the particle number density can be interpreted as a probability density in the ordered probability space.